Building for the Web

 cd embuild

-From here, you can build the specific lab you want to build with the following command:
+From here, you can build with the following command:

 Once the game is built, you can test it locally.
 However, because most browsers don’t allow loading of WebAssembly files from file://